 Besides, he was in persistent denial and did not admit the allegations for violating cybersecurity and data breach.
 Moreover, the following month, he refused to surrender to British police and bailed.
 In 2017, Swedish prosecutors tried to end this battle after years and claimed their preliminary investigation into profound accusations.
 The activist organisation became famous for printing secret information and news leaks, which caused embarrassment for the government and public officials.
 As a result, WikiLeaks alleged Ecuador for “illegally” terminating Assange’s “political asylum in violation of international law.”

 Accusations by the President Lenin Moreno

-However, according to a report that earlier this month, the relationship of Ecuador government and Assange worsen.
-This happened right after he accused by the country for releasing personal information about President Lenin Moreno.
+However, according to a report that earlier this month, the relationship between the Ecuador government and Assange worsen.
+This happened right after he accused the country of releasing personal information about President Lenin Moreno.
 Hence, Moreno accused WikiLeaks of halting the phone calls and private conversations.
 He said, “He revealed photos of my bedroom, what I eat, and how my wife and daughters and friends dance”.
 He sustained the momentum of arguments but provided no evidence.

 Right after Assange detained, Moreno lashed out, “Today, I announce that the discourteous and aggressive behaviour of Mr. Julian Assange, the hostile and threatening declarations of its allied organization, against Ecuador, and especially the transgression of international treaties, have led the situation to a point where the asylum of Mr. Assange is unsustainable and no longer viable.”